kevinkga/bbos/README.md

 For example, if you need 5GB more space for your customisations, you can issue the following command:

-`./resizeImg.sh ~/Downloads/ubuntu-21.10-preinstalled-server-armhf+raspi.img 4000`
+`./resizeImg.sh ~/Downloads/jammy-preinstalled-server-armhf+raspi.img 4000`

 This tells the tool to *make a larger copy* of the image in the current path.
-The image in the current path will be named `enlarged-ubuntu-21.10-preinstalled-server-armhf+raspi.img` and will be 4000Mb larger than the original one.
+The image in the current path will be named `enlarged-jammy-preinstalled-server-armhf+raspi.img` and will be 4000Mb larger than the original one.

 # Customisations
 There are two types of customisations that are implemented by this utility: